Date of Last Revision: November 1, 2018

 SumZero members gain admission to the site through an approval process following either the recommendation of an existing member or an application to SumZero by the prospective member or such prospective member's firm.
 In each case, SumZero considers each prospective member based on the representations made by or on behalf of the applicant, and follows up if further information is needed to determine whether membership qualifications are satisfied.

-Unless otherwise agreed by SumZero, by submitting one investment pitch every six months, an individual SumZero member gains access to the entire database of investment write-ups for a predetermined period of time.
+Unless otherwise agreed by SumZero, by submitting ideas on a quarterly basis, an individual SumZero member gains access to the entire database of investment write-ups for a predetermined period of time.
 While the core Idea Database is the most popular feature of the site, SumZero also has a Quick Idea Database (where members contribute short-form pitches on specific companies), and a soon to be launched Estimates Database (where members provide a detailed set of forward estimates on specific companies).
 An investment firm or an analyst can participate in as many or as few of these features as desired, but they only gain access to the content for the feature to which they make contributions.

 Investment firms, and their portfolio managers, compliance officers and other professionals, are rightfully concerned about the divulgence and use of their proprietary research both on and off the web.
 SumZero's value proposition is straightforward: by submitting a limited amount of proprietary research, a buyside professional or firm gains access to the research of thousands of other buyside professionals and investment firms.
 Furthermore, a member obtains the critique of other members, providing an opportunity to refine the member's initial thinking and hearing what others think may be missing in the member's analysis.
 SumZero's founding principle is that the selective, limited sharing of investment research in an exclusive, closed-end community is in the fundamental economic interest of each member and such member's firm.